xwomen1/MLOps_AI_agent/README.md

 Multi-Cloud Guidance: Deployment playbooks for AWS, GCP, and Azure.

-Scalable Architecture: Fully serverless and observable via MCP.

 ## 📚 Learning & Academic Use
 Explore the intersection of AI and Infrastructure:

-RAG + AI Agents: Learn how to bridge the gap between static docs and live logs.

 Serverless Python: Master SSE (Server-Sent Events) for real-time AI interactions.